Pelvic Floor Exercises and Prostate Cancer

 What question I hear most

 "When will I start to notice improvement in urinary leakage and erectile dysfunction?"
 I hear this question a lot.
-What I find most encouraging is that there can be a two-year window of recovery for men following treatment of prostate cancer.
+I've found that there can be a 2-year window of recovery for men following treatment of prostate cancer.
 This means that there can be 730 days after a procedure wherein recovery of urinary incontinence and erectile dysfunction is possible.
-TWO YEARS IS A REALLY LONG TIME!1
+Two years is a really long time!

 How easy is it to learn pelvic floor PT?